Sean Perkins, Operations Division

 The Operations Division is comprised of emergency response personnel and equipment.
 The daily emergency response staffing for the entire fire district is 20 personnel.
-This staffing includes one Battalion Chief, four 3-Person Engine Companies, one 3-Person Truck Company and two 2- Person Paramedic Ambulances.
-A third Paramedic Ambulance is cross-staffed with the crew at Fire Station-44.
+This staffing includes one Battalion Chief, four 3-Person Engine Companies, one 3-Person Truck Company and four Paramedic Ambulances.

 All Moraga-Orinda Fire District emergency response personnel are either Emergency Medical Technicians (EMT’s) or Paramedics.
 EMT's provide Basic Life Support (BLS).
 EMT’s interpret signs and symptoms of injury and disease, and determine the appropriate course of treatment.
 EMT’s are trained to provide Cardio-Pulmonary Resuscitation, administer oxygen, control bleeding, perform spinal immobilization, splint fractures, as well as any rescue functions needed to free a trapped victim.
 Paramedics provide Advance Life Support (ALS).
 A Paramedic is an advanced level of EMT certification.
 Paramedics must complete an extensive training program to enable them to perform specialized skills and procedures.
 These skills include advanced airway management, intubations, intravenous therapy, pharmacology and drug administration, cardiac monitoring and defibrillation.